codescape/bitvunit/readme.md

 The matcher `compliantTo()` accepts instances of type `Rule` and `RuleSet`.
 As you usually want to assert against multiple rules you will need to supply that matcher with a configured `RuleSet` instance.

-TODO: describe ways of creating the RuleSet instance
+> TODO describe both ways (xml and code) to create the RuleSet instance

 ## Contributing